uyuni-project/uyuni-rfc/accepted/00000-lazy_repo_sync.md

 - Upon successful completion, transition the package status to (R)eady.
 - In the event of a failure, revert the status to (P)ending.
 To prevent infinite loops during persistent download failures, a maximum attempt threshold must be implemented to eventually mark the package as failed.

 As a preparatory measure during the Taskomatic job startup, any packages stuck in the (D)ownloading state will be reset to (P)ending.
 This ensures that packages left in limbo due to an unexpected service termination can be retried.
-This step is contingent on the utilization of the download status field.
+This step is contingent on the utilization of the downloading status.

 ### Download package workflow